octo-technology/OpenTezos/docs/ligo/introduction.md

 LIGO solves these issues.
 It is a high-level language for smart contracts development.
-Smart contracts are developed in Ligo, then transpiled into a single Michelson code file.
+Smart contracts are developed in Ligo, then compiled into a single Michelson code file.
 This Michelson file is the smart contract that will be deployed on a tezos network.

 <br/>